faq

 Step 5: Show up to your intake appointment.

-Arrive at the office and wait in the waiting room until I come get you, OR follow the link provided in your email for your telehealth session.
+Arrive at my office and wait in the waiting room until I come get you, OR follow the link provided in your email or text for your telehealth session.